Sexaholics Anonymous: Group commitment to sobriety definition

 SA has attracted a subsection of the same-sex attracted population who seek not to act sexually on such attractions.
 At the July 2007 SA International Convention a survey was conducted of 176 SA members.
 Asked the object of their sexual fantasy and acting out, 23% nominated same-sex and a further 7% indicated both genders.
 Topic meetings on same-sex issues are held at SA International Conferences and personal stories of same–sex recovery appear in ESSAY, the official SA publication.
 There also exist other organizations which serve such individuals (see ex-gay movement).

 International conventions

-All SA & S-Anon conventions from inception to 2016 have been held in the United States, except July 1992 and July 1997 which were both held in Canada.
+All SA & S-Anon conventions from inception to 2016 were held in the United States, except July 1992 and July 1997 which were both held in Canada.
 In 2017, the first SA International Convention was held outside North America, in Israel.
 In January 2019, they held their first convention in Spain.